wagrowskibartlomiej/OdinRenderer/androidglue/ndkbindings/README.md

 ## This directory contains NDK wrapping code

-Odin does not support Android NDK yet, so binding must be done by hand.
+Odin does not support Android NDK yet, so binding must be added externally.
-This code is included in source of renderer and is used when `DESKTOP_BUILD` configuration option is set to `false`.
+This code is included in source of renderer and is used when `CONFIG_BUILD_TARGET` configuration option is set to `Build_Targets[.Mobile]`.